joemahmah/DRAWR/README.md

 DRAWR is written in Go (so you need a go compiler).
 DRAWR does not have any external dependencies.

 A simple `go build boot.go` should spit out an executable.

+## Using DRAWR
+DRAWR has three major components.
+Put together, they form the DRAWR executable.
+For the most part, you'll only need to really care for the generator compenent.

+If desired, you can use these components without the DRAWR front end.

+### Generators
+Generators are the compenents that actually generate the image.
+Generators are designed to support multiple generation modes.
+Different generators are able to utilize different types of containers.
+This is done to allow for more flexible generators (i.e. for different types of data) as well as user defined generators.

+Currently, DRAWR has one generator implemented:
+* SimpleGenerator

+#### SimpleGenerator
+This generator is designed to handle only the data above and left.
+It has 6 modes:
+* 0 -- SimpleGeneratorModeStandard: Adds all data for the above and left pixel without doing any scaling.
+* 1 -- SimpleGeneratorModeExclusive: When possible, it will use only pixels that exist in data for both the above and left pixels.
+If not possible, it defaults to left pixel data then above pixel data.
+Great for patterns.
+* 2 -- SimpleGeneratorModeMultiplicative: Makes values which appear in data for both the upper and left pixels have a multiplicative bonus (about 100x bonus).
+* 3 -- SimpleGeneratorModeSuperMultiplicative: Makes values which appear in data for both the upper and left pixels have a multiplicative bonus (about 2000x bonus).
+* 4 -- SimpleGeneratorModeInverseMultiplicative: Makes values which appear in data for both the upper and left pixels have an inverse multiplicative bonus (about 1/5x bonus).
+Usually more chaotic.
+* 5 -- SimpleGeneratorModeInverseSuperMultiplicative: Makes values which appear in data for both the upper and left pixels have an inverse multiplicative bonus (about 1/250x bonus).
+Usually more chaotic.

 ## License
 DRAWR is licensed under an MIT license.